tmflower/capstone-1/notes.md

 -Add player ranking & cumulative points (for logged-in users) to game finish screen...could also show rank out of total number of players but still need to get that number.
     DONE!
 -Connect words to users using users_words table
+-Add button for user to see all their words
 -Add anchor tags to word at game finish; link to info about word & word lookup
+    DONE!

 NEXT NEXT STEPS: